 For an investigation to turn into a search, a court must conclude that the investigation impinged or intruded upon a person's "legitimate expectation of privacy."
-This is found when the answer to the above two questions is yes.
+This is found when the answers to the above two questions are yes.
 If either question can be answered in the negative, meaning that the person being search either did not have something to keep private, or if the expectation of privacy was not reasonable, then there was no "search" for purposes of the Fourth Amendment.

 Is my private property really that private?

 Property that is within your house or on your property is generally considered to be private.
-If the police have to enter onto your property in order to get a look at the evidence or other property that they wish to use in court, they generally have to have a search warrant to do so.
+If the police have to enter onto your property in order to get a look at evidence that they wish to use in court, they generally need a search warrant to do so.
 However, there are certain situations, like stopping suspects from destroying evidence, in which police can search and seize your property in your home without a warrant.
 This is because the situation itself demands prompt action by the police.

 So, now that we have the general rule, what does this mean for you?
 In most situations, law enforcement officers are allowed to take photographs from the air above your home, or can eavesdrop on your conversations in order to get enough information to get a warrant.
 When listening to conversations, however, police cannot use hi-tech equipment in either of these circumstances without rendering the eavesdropping an illegal search and seizure.

-Generally speaking, the more sophisticated the listening or photography equipment is, the more likely it will be that the police will be required to obtain a warrant before conducting their search.
-If you consent to an officer searching your home, however, you waive any right to challenge a warrantless search later on.
+Generally speaking, the more sophisticated the listening or photography equipment, the more likely it will be that the police will be required to obtain a warrant before conducting their search.
+If you consent to an officer searching your home, however, you waive any right to challenge a warrantless search later on if evidence is discovered.
 Additionally, if an officer is on your property for a legitimate reason (perhaps pursuing a felon), any contraband that is in plain sight of the officer is fair game to be seized, even without a search warrant.

 The police told me they have a search warrant, what is it and what did they need to do to get it?

-Generally speaking, police officers or other law enforcement agencies must apply for a search warrant before conducting a search of the person or premise in issue.
+Generally speaking, law enforcement agencies must apply for a search warrant before conducting a search of the person or premise in issue.
 If any search is conducted in the absence of a search warrant, it is presumed to be unreasonable and will likely be ruled an illegal search and seizure.
-If a challenge to such a search is made, the police or parties conducting the search will have to explain and justify their reasons for conducting a search, as well as explain why a warrant was not issued before the search.
+If a challenge to such a search is made, the officials conducting the search will have to explain and justify their reasons for the search, as well as explain why a warrant was not issued.